SOCIAL SECURITY ADMINISTRATION

 When can I begin collecting Social Security Annuity/SSA (retirement) benefits?

-You may begin collecting retirement benefits at age 62, however since this is before “full retirement age”, your benefit will be reduced.
-Full retirement age is based on the year of your birth.
+You may begin collecting retirement benefits at age 62, however since this is before “full retirement age,” your benefit will be reduced.
+Full retirement age is based on the year of your birth, but ranges from age 65 to 67.
 To learn more about what your full retirement age is, and how much your benefit would be reduced if you file for SSA before that date, please visit the SSA Retirement Planner page.

 How can I get information about my Social Security retirement benefits?